Top places to live in Devon Croyde

 The surf, baby!
 Croyde is one of the few seaside villages where, although it’s remote, you can you find a fully-functioning community all year-round.
 Nestled on the north Devon Atlantic coast, this thatched village has a gorgeous golden beach and awesome pubs and eateries, and although you do get summer tourists, they’re cool surfer dudes and families – just here for the waves and dunes like you.

 Foodies are well-catered for as there are two Muddy faves in the village, including the cosy Thatch (amazing nachos!) and the post-beach pizza and burger pitstop Billy Budds.
 Or if it’s cream tea you’re after (and home-made jams), The Old Cream Shop and Tea Garden.

-There’s a village post office and Brook Stores is your go-to for provisions, the in-house bakery and takeaway coffee and babychino (they do guest roasts).
+There’s a village post office, an in-house bakery and takeaway coffee and babychino (they do guest roasts).
+The local stores has just closed but has been taken over by New Coast Kitchen, currently doing takeaway – one of the few places in North Devon you can get a bao bun.
 Or for surf gear and hire, there’s Ralphs and a few holiday shops but if you want a supermarket and more choice, it’s in the car for the short four-mile drive to Braunton along the coast.